Moritz Hartmann (officer): Governor of Tranquebar

 At the end of 1688, the Danish squadron with the vessels Flyvende Ulv and Flyvende Hjort was to depart for Tranquebar with Hartmann as commander.
 However, the ships got stuck in the ice, and the voyage had to be postponed until early 1689.
 Furthermore, the squadron, especially Flyvende Ulv, encountered many difficulties underway, with disease, leakage, and chaotic behavior onboard.
 The expedition finally reached Tranquebar on April 22, 1690, after 14 months underway, having lost 97 lives.
 The squadron was received by a salute from the harboring ships, with Hartmann quickly continuing to Madras on Antoinetta.

 After returning from Madras, Hartmann began to investigate the actions of the local accountant, Eskild Jensen, involving an incident with the former governor, Axel Juel.
 Hartmann also reduced the wages of sepoys, which led to numerous complaints from them.
 Hartmann was evidently very authoritative, which also caused the Vice Commander, Christian Porck, to be dismissed for a short period of time.
 Furthermore, Hartmann sent an Armenian envoy to Surat to initiate negotiations with the Grand Mughal, which resulted in an agreement on 12 January 1691.

 However, he quickly became problematic there, leading to complaints in Copenhagen that he had enriched himself at the company's expense.
 Subsequently, Hartmann initiated his return voyage on 30 September 1690, with his ship, the Flyvende Ulv, suffering an accident and having to be repaired in Batavia.
-Continuing to Saint Helena, a series of legal offences occurred aboard, which Hartmann acted strongly upon, convicting many to severe punishments, including capital punishment.
+Continuing to Saint Helena, a series of illegal offences occurred aboard, which Hartmann acted strongly upon, convicting many to severe punishments, including capital punishment.
 Most notable of these incidents involved the chief paymaster, Gert Davidsen Klein, who, according to Hartmann, threatened mutiny, leading the ship's council to unanimously sentence the former to death.
 Despite Davidsen Klein protesting his innocence and his right to appeal the case to the king, Hartmann ignored his plea and had him shot immediately.

 Upon reaching the English Channel in October 1691, Hartmann sought to anchor at Plymouth; however, his ship ran aground at a nearby island.
 With help from the local Bishop of Exeter, much of the cargo was saved, including the kattun.
 Despite this, many of the prominent officers died during the incident, except for Hartmann and a few others, who were rescued and arrived in Copenhagen in early 1692.